 Post-nasal drip may sound serious, but it's actually a natural bodily function.
 Post-nasal drip is mucus moving from your nose down the back of your throat.
 However, when a post-nasal drip becomes uncomfortable, it may be a sign of a sinus infection, cold or other illness.
 You may also realize that your breath smells worse than usual.
 However, post-nasal drip may not be responsible for your bad breath.
 Learn more about post-nasal drip and its effects on your health and tips for preventing it.

 The Truth About Post Nasal Drip and Bad Breath

-Having postnasal drip is not a medical condition.
-The production of clear, odorless mucus is a natural process to keep the throat moist and healthy.
-If the body creates too much mucus, you may need to clear your throat or cough.
-If an overproduction of mucus becomes persistent, it may indicate trouble with gastric reflux and should be evaluated by your physician.
+A post-nasal drip is natural and healthy for the body.
+Producing clear, odorless mucus is a natural process that keeps your throat moist and healthy.
+However, if the body creates too much mucus, you may feel a tickle in the throat and cough to clear it.
+If an overproduction of mucus becomes persistent, it may indicate a sinus infection, allergies, or another illness.

 - Sleeping with your head slightly elevated to promote drainage.

 - Avoiding foods and beverages immediately before bedtime

 Brushing your teeth and cleaning in between your teeth is critical for fighting bad breath.
 Proper oral hygiene will remove plaque and food debris from your mouth, leaving you feeling minty fresh.
 Lack of saliva or dry mouth can contribute to bad breath.
 To ensure your mouth is moist, you can use mouthwash or sipping water throughout the day.

 Sometimes, bad breath and post-nasal drip can be signs of allergies or sinus infections.
 Listen to your body, use these tips to reduce bad breath, and reduce the discomfort of post-nasal drip.
 And don't hesitate to talk to your physician, dentist, or dental hygienist about bad breath and post-nasal drip if you're concerned.